bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/silent-payments.md

 The server could, now you can claim, okay, well, they're not doing it.
 But if nothing prevents them from doing it, from a privacy threat modeling, you kind of have to assume they're doing it.
 You can't just take someone's word like, oh, we're not collecting logs.
-So any wallet that's using ElectrumX as a backend is just telling ElectrumX every single address that they're interested in.
-Can you tell me anything about this address?
+So any wallet that's using ElectrumX as a backend is just telling ElectrumX every single address that they're interested in - "Can you tell me anything about this address?".
-Can you tell me anything about this address?
 And so that server could be logging all of that, keeping track of that information, and now you have very limited privacy.
 I think really the only private light client wallet protocol that I'm aware of today is BIP 158, which was originally kind of conceived for these lightning nodes that wanted kind of a private way to ask for information about what's spent in a block.
 And this you can actually use privacy with the tradeoff that it takes a little bit more bandwidth.
-So in the BIP 158 world, full nodes kind of create this compact filter for the whole block and they say within this filter we encode every script pubkey that was spent or created and then the light clients ask for these filters and all that the node or the wallet provider learns at that point is okay a client was interested in this block, but they don't know anything about which addresses they were interested in or anything like that.
+So in the BIP 158 world, full nodes kind of create this compact filter for the whole block and they say within this filter we encode every `scriptPubKey` that was spent or created and then the light clients ask for these filters and all that the node or the wallet provider learns at that point is okay a client was interested in this block, but they don't know anything about which addresses they were interested in or anything like that.
 They just know they wanted a block.
 The light client then gets that block and they have this way of testing for existence.
-So if they have a script pubkey they want to check, they can test if it exists in that filter.
+So if they have a `scriptPubKey` they want to check, they can test if it exists in that filter.
 If it does exist in that filter, then they ask for the block, either from the same person or a different node to better preserve their privacy.
 They download the full block and then they have all the information they need to process the transaction they care about.
 And the nodes don't learn anything about the specific transaction.